isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 As you can see, this is a marked improvement over our original definition.
 The original implementation emphasized the proof justification---which are important to the computer---while this one emphasizes the actual steps taken---which is much more important to the human.
-Whenever you find yourself doing doing non-ergonomic things for the sake of the computer, it's time to take a step back as we have done here.
+Whenever you find yourself doing non-ergonomic things for the sake of the computer, it's time to take a step back as we have done here.
 This is an important lesson, inside Agda and out.